jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     }
 ```

-##### Listing 7-11: Bringing a module into scope with use
+##### Bringing a module into scope with use

 Adding `use` and a path in a scope is similar to creating a symbolic link in the filesystem.
 By adding `use crate::front_of_house::hosting` in the crate root, `hosting` is now a valid name in that scope, just as though the `hosting` module had been defined in the crate root.
 Paths brought into scope with `use` also check privacy, like any other paths.

 Specifying a relative path with `use` is slightly different.
 Instead of starting from a name in the current scope, we must start the path given to `use` with the keyword `self`.
-Listing 7-12 shows how to specify a relative path to get the same behavior as Listing 7-11.
+The example below shows how to specify a relative path to get the same behavior as in the code above.

 ```rust
     mod front_of_house {